pragmagrid/lifemapper-server/README.rst

 #. fix last line in readTaxonomy.py (referrign non-existing var)

-#. write a section on wehre roll parts are installed
+#. write a section on where roll parts are installed

+#. update rmrpm.sh